viscalyx/Viscalyx.Assert/.github/instructions/dsc-community-style-guidelines-powershell.instructions.md

 - Comment-based help: SYNOPSIS, DESCRIPTION (40+ chars), PARAMETER, EXAMPLE sections before function/class
 - Comment-based help indentation: keywords 4 spaces, text 8 spaces
 - Include examples for all parameter sets and combinations
-- INPUTS: List each pipeline‑accepted type (one per line) with a 1‑line description.
+- INPUTS: List each pipeline‑accepted type as inline code with a 1‑line description.
 Repeat keyword for each input type.
+If there are no inputs, specify `None.`.
-- OUTPUTS: List each return type (one per line) with a 1‑line description.
+- OUTPUTS: List each return type as inline code with a 1‑line description.
 Repeat keyword for each output type.
 Must match both `[OutputType()]` and actual returns.
+If there are no outputs, specify `None.`.
 - .NOTES: Include only if it conveys critical info (constraints, side effects, security, version compatibility, breaking behavior).
 Keep to ≤2 short sentences.

 ## Functions